 On this Day July 15

-1972 – Elton John’s “Honky Château,” the album that brings us “Rocket Man” and “Honky Cat,” sets out for five weeks at No. 1 on the Billboard album chart.
+1972 – Elton John’s “Honky Château,” the album that introduces “Rocket Man” and “Honky Cat,” begins five weeks at No. 1 on the Billboard album chart.
 Sir Elton’s fifth studio album is named after the 18th century French estate where it was recorded — Château d’Hérouville.

 1986 – Columbia Records drops country music legend Johnny Cash, ending a 26-year relationship.
 Cash is later signed by Mercury Records, and in 1994, releases his first album with producer Rick Rubin’s American Recordings label, beginning a major comeback.